-Lindsey S. Mignano and Brit Summerill of NowCFO presented for the cohort of Founders Embassy at Runway.
-They discussed startup law and accounting topics for international entrepreneurs such as formation of a subsidiary versus the Delaware Flip; raising a Series round; international tax concerns; intellectual property concerns; and how to choose and compensate the right team of early hires; and immigration concerns for founders and their employees.
+Lindsey S. Mignano joined Sophie Alcorn of Alcorn Immigration Law to present for Founders Embassy's cohort of international entrepreneurs at General Assembly on topics such as formation of a subsidiary versus the completing a Delaware Flip; raising a seed versus Series A round; protecting the company's intellectual property; how to choose and compensate the right team of early hires; and immigration concerns for founders and their employees.